Rangers - Tigers Prediction, Odds, Pick, How To Watch

-It is afternoon baseball on Memorial Day as the Texas Rangers and Detroit Tigers face off.
+It was a win in game one for the Texas Rangers as they visit Detroit Tigers.
 It’s time to continue our MLB odds series with a Rangers-Tigers prediction, pick, and how-to-watch.

-The Rangers are sitting in first place in the AL West with a 33-19 record on the season.
-They come into this game after winning two of three against the Baltimore Orioles.
-They have won seven of their last ten games, and have been putting up plenty of runs in the process.
-In their last ten games, the Rangers have scored 68 runs with three games scoring over ten runs.
+The Rangers took a 5-0 win yesterday over the Tigers, as Eovaldi went five scoreless innings in the victory.
+Three relievers finished the last four innings of the game to ensure the shutout. for the offense, it was Corey Seager who provided the bulk of the offense.
+Seager went two for two with runners in scoring position, hitting a three-run home run and driving in another in the game.
+Marcus Semien also added his 44th RBI of the year on a sacrifice fly in the win.
+The Rangers now sit with the second-best record in baseball and have won eight of their last ten games.

-Yesterday, the Tigers hit a walk-off in the tenth inning to take three of four from the White Sox over the weekend.
-The Tigers are sitting at 25-26 on the season and are just one game back of the Twins for first place in the AL Central.
-They have now won six of their last ten games.
-With a win in this game, the Tigers will be at .500 for the first time this season.
+The Tigers failed in their attempt to get to .500 for the first time this year.
+Regardless, they still sit just two games back of the Twins for first place in the AL Central.
+For only the second time this month, the Tigers did not win the opening game of the series.
+The Tigers left eight on base yesterday, and went just 1-6 with runners in scoring position, as they failed to score a run in the loss.

 Here are the Rangers-Tigers MLB odds, courtesy of FanDuel.